 7.3 The principal function of the core output indicators is to measure physical activities that are affected by the implementation of planning policies.
 The selection of output indicators is guided by the key spatial and sustainability objectives within the Stafford Borough LDF.
 Core output indicators for Stafford Borough will report on the most recently completed financial year.
-Core output indicators that are monitored by Stafford Borough Council are broadly grouped under the following headings:
+It should be noted that the core output indicators have been withdrawn by the Government in favour of more locally distinctive indicators.
+Therefore, in subsequent AMRs the Council will decide the most appropriate set of indicators.
+However, for the current monitoring year the updated 02/2008 set of core output indicators will continue to be monitored.
+The core output indicators that are monitored by Stafford Borough Council are broadly grouped under the following headings: